-It serves recruitment is as a pre-screening toolkit for front-line to senior-level roles by measuring the strongest predictors of workplace performance.
+It serves recruitment as a pre-screening toolkit for front-line to senior-level roles by measuring the strongest predictors of workplace performance.
 No other recruitment tools offer the predictive power of Lectica First and no other pre-screening tools even try.

-It serves the workforce by providing every job applicant with information, resources, and activities that will help them build critical workplace skills more efficiently and effectively.
+It serves the workforce by providing every job applicant with information, resources, and activities to help them build critical workplace skills by learning optimally from everyday workplace experience.

-There is no doubt about it, research repeatedly shows that the best predictor of recruitment success is mental ability.
+There is no doubt about it.
+Research repeatedly shows that the best predictor of recruitment success is mental ability.
 This is true even though the tests traditionally used to measure mental ability are archaic multiple-choice tests with items that have little to do with the knowledge and skills required in the workplace.
-The second best predictor, after mental ability is taken into account, is integrity.
-Together, mental ability and integrity have been shown to predict up to 60% of the variance in recruitment success, as shown in the following figure.
+Alone, mental ability accounts for up to 42% of the variance in recruitment success, as shown in the following figure.
 Lectica First combines an assessment of real-world mental skills with Precise Role Fit, a measure of Logical Coherence, and a metric we don't advertise.
 Together, they knock conventional recruitment assessments out of the ballpark.

-As shown in the table below, Lectica First assessments measure more than conventional mental ability assessments.
+As shown in the table below, Lectica First assessments measure much more than conventional mental ability assessments.
 They measure four different dimensions of mental ability:

 |Time investment||Lectical Assessments are not timed.
 They usually take from 45-90 minutes, depending on the individual test-taker.||Varies greatly.
 For acceptable accuracy, tests must have many items and may take hours to administer.|